PlutoHu21/Single_Actuator_Wave-like_robot/README.md

 All the STL files of the 3D models of the robot attached here.
 Please use a 3D printer to print them and note that the helix should be printed with dissolved support due to its complicated structure.
 <img width="695" alt="3d model saw" src="https://github.com/PlutoHu21/Single_Actuator_Wave-like_robot/assets/60218283/a59b736e-904b-426a-b647-906b9620112d">

-Links to other things I used below.
+Links to other things I used below:

 Servo Motor